-Pumps should be protected from unauthorised use, and taps and valves marked to show whether they are open or closed.
+Pumps should be protected from unauthorised use and taps and valves marked to show whether they are open or closed.
 Where these are not in use, they should be fitted with a blanking cap or plug.

 Professional advice should be sought where schools have redundant oil storage tanks, particularly if the removal of redundant tanks is proposed, as there is a risk of fire or explosion.

 Legionella bacteria can grow in hot and cold water systems and can be harmful to health if inhaled.
-Growth is more likely to occur where cold water temperatures are greater than 20°C, when hot water temperatures are less than 50°C or when water is permitted to stagnate due to pipe work dead legs or due to infrequent outlet usage.
+Growth is more likely to occur where cold water temperatures are greater than 20°C, when hot water temperatures are below 50°C or when water is permitted to stagnate due to pipe work dead legs or infrequent outlet usage.

-- implement, manage and monitor the scheme
+- implement, manage and monitor the written scheme

 - keep records and check that what has been done is effective